Litigation: Settled May 17, 2023

-The Christian Medical & Dental Associations (CMDA), along with one of its physician members, Dr. Leslee Cochrane, filed a lawsuit against California Attorney General Rob Bonta and other state officials seeking to invalidate key provisions of the recently amended medical aid-in-dying law, Senate Bill 380, in California federal district court on Feb.
+The Christian Medical & Dental Associations (CMDA), a group aiming to be the "hands of Jesus" in healthcare, along with one of its physician members, Dr. Leslee Cochrane, filed a lawsuit against California Attorney General Rob Bonta and other state officials challenging the constitutionality of California’s recently amended medical aid-in-dying law on Feb.
 22, 2022.
-Plaintiffs are represented by Alliance Defending Freedom and the Life Liberty Defense Foundation– organizations who have previously filed cases unsuccessfully challenging the constitutionality of medical aid in dying in various authorized jurisdictions, including Ahn v.
+Plaintiffs were represented by Alliance Defending Freedom and the Life Liberty Defense Foundation — organizations that have previously filed cases unsuccessfully challenging the constitutionality of medical aid in dying in other jurisdictions, including Ahn v.
 Hestrin, which was dismissed in November 2021.

-Plaintiffs erroneously argue that the amended California End of Life Option Act forces them to participate in medical aid in dying and therefore violates their First Amendment rights of free exercise and free speech and their Fourteenth Amendment rights of due process and equal protection.
+The plaintiffs argued that the California End of Life Option Act forces them to participate in medical aid in dying and therefore violates their First Amendment rights of free exercise and free speech, and their 14th Amendment rights of due process and equal protection.
 However, every aspect of medical aid in dying is voluntary, including physician participation.
-Non-participating physicians must merely abide by their professional obligations and meet the minimum standards of medical care by: (1) informing their patients they do not participate in medical aid in dying, (2) charting the patient’s request, as well as the physician’s objection, in the patient’s medical record, and (3) transferring the patient’s medical record upon request.
+Non-participating physicians must merely meet the minimum standards of their professional obligations by 1) informing their patients they do not participate in medical aid in dying, 2) charting the patient’s request as well as the physician’s objection in the patient’s medical record and 3) transferring the patient’s medical record upon request.

 Compassion & Choices, with the assistance of the firm O’Melveny, filed a motion to intervene in the case the following May on behalf of four clients including Andrew Flack, a 34-year-old with terminal cancer who, at the time of filing, had an unfilled prescription for medical aid in dying and later died waiting for the judge to rule on our motion.